The keystore must contain a key pair with a certificate signed by a trusted Certification Authority (CA).

 Once you have identified the certificate's alias; to extract it you can use the following command:

 Generating Self-Signed Certificates

 generate-ssl-certs.bat must be run from the bin directory.
-If you run from another directory, it appears to work but will not write all the certificate files (in fact it write the key files only)
+If you run from another directory, it appears to work but will not write all the certificate files (in fact it writes the key files only)

 Importing the Certificate into the Keystore